oxygenxml/web-author-storage-services-integration/dbx-custom-protocol/README.md

 Then, in the next page you should fill in the following fields:

 - **Redirect URL**: This is the URL where Dropbox sends the OAuth token and should be the URL handled by the **AuthCode** servlet as detailed above.
-Depending on your configuration it might be `http://localhost:8080/storage-services-oxy-integration/dbx/oauth_callback`.
+Depending on your configuration it might be `http://localhost:8080/oxygenxml-web-author/plugins-dispatcher/dbx-oauth-callback`.
 - **Drop-ins domains** - *localhost*

-The secrets of the app as provided in the app settings page should be provided in the **ss-oxygen-sample-webapp/src/main/webapp/WEB-INF/dbx-secrets.properties** file with the following format:
+The secrets of the app as provided in the app settings page should be provided in `options.xml` file of the Web Author with the following format:

 ```
     app_key=$APP_KEY$